DecentSoftware-eu/DecentHolograms/README.md

 Pull requests are welcome.
 But for major changes, please create an issue to discuss the changes first.

 ## Building
 Building DecentHolograms is very simple.
-All you need is JDK 8+, Maven, Git and an IDE or Command Line.
+All you need is JDK 8+, Gradle, Git and an IDE or Command Line.

 1. Clone the project to your machine using Git.
 2. Open the project using your IDE or open a command line at the projects' location.
-3. Run `mvn clean package` and DecentHolograms will build.
+3. Run `gradle clean shadowJar` and DecentHolograms will build.
-4. You can find the jar at `./decent-holograms-plugin/target/DecentHolograms-VERSION.jar`
+4. You can find the jar at `./build/libs/DecentHolograms-VERSION.jar`

 ## API [![](https://jitpack.io/v/decentsoftware-eu/decentholograms.svg)](https://jitpack.io/#decentsoftware-eu/decentholograms)
 How to get DecentHolograms API into your project: